High Holidays: What to Expect

 We use the Reconstructionist machzor (prayer book) and insert several contemporary readings throughout the service.
 Rabbi Laurie and Julia Banchik, our cantorial soloist, will lead the services with members of our singing group, High Holiday Song.
 We are very participatory and encourage everyone to sing along either in person or from home.
 Our members also share English readings, chant Torah and Haftarah, and blow shofar.

 Attending services at home poses certain challenges.
 It's especially easy to get distracted.
 We suggest that you close your email.
-And Facebook.
-And Twitter.
+And Facebook, Instagram, and Twitter.
 If you enjoy seeing the faces of community members, sit in front of the screen.
 Feel free to chat with them from time to time using the chat function in Zoom.
 If you would rather turn off your video and just listen, that's fine too.
-You also might want to take a walk or sit outside.
+You also might want to take a walk while listening.

 Yes.
-We encourage you to arrive 15 minutes early on Kol Nidrei because we will start on time.
+We encourage you to arrive at least 15 minutes early on Kol Nidrei because we will start exactly on time.
 We will provide yahrtzeit candles for anyone who wishes to light one before the service.
-If you plan to light a candle, please make sure to come as early as 5:30 p.m.
+If you plan to light a candle, please make sure to come half an hour early.
 If you are at home, you might want to have a yahrzeit candle to light in memory of loved ones who have died, as well as holiday candles.

 Sure.
 Some people fast part of the day.
 Others not at all.
 Do what feels right to you.
 Out of respect to people who are fasting, don't eat in front of others if you are attending in person, and turn off your screen if you need to eat while participating online.